Carlos Correa Preview, Player Props: Twins vs. Rays

-Carlos Correa and his .372 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Tampa Bay Rays and Tyler Glasnow on September 11 at 7:40 PM ET.
+The Minnesota Twins, including Carlos Correa and his .513 slugging percentage over his past 10 games, battle starting pitcher Zack Littell and the Tampa Bay Rays at Target Field, Tuesday at 7:40 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Carlos Correa Game Info & Props vs. the Rays